 - Note: Theses/projects in the S/OS track must address phenomena, conditions and processes related to the field of Organizational Studies.

-- SOC 0100 -- Introduction to Sociology: Perspectives on Society
+- SOC 0010 -- Social Forces: An Introduction to Sociology

 Organizational Studies Foundation (2 courses): To develop a command of Organizational Studies, students in the S/OS track take two additional foundation courses in micro-organizational behavior and macro-organizational theory.
 Students may choose any two of the following three Organizational Studies Foundation courses: